pergolafabio/Hikvision-Addons/hikvision-baresip/README.md

 </regXML>
 ```

-Use the trunk below, based on IP auth, this one is different, there is no need for user/pass authentication now, since the script is doint the auth
+Use the trunk below, based on IP auth, this one is different, there is no need for user/pass authentication now, since the script is doing the auth

 ```
 #### Setup this in pjsip_custom.conf: